OsmanKandemir/indicator-intelligence/README.md

 ## Description

 Indicator-Intelligence collects static files and related domains for target.
-Calculates hashes to threat analysis.

 Fundamental logic method is similar to IOC.